kleijnweb/rest-e-tag-bundle/README.md

   concurrency_control: false
 ```

-The bundle will work with any Doctrine cache.
+The bundle will work with any Doctrine cache (low latency cache is strongly recommended).
 Use the 'cache' config option to reference the service to be used:

 ```yml
 rest_e_tags: